 You could think do things with a FOMO mindset, or flip the switch and think of it as a part of JOMO.

 In fact, the things you do in your own time/solitude could be less boring and more impactful than you realize!
-Just check out this cool mini-documentary on The Dull Men’s Club (where members are people with ‘ordinary’ and ‘dull’ hobbies)!
+Just check out The Dull Men’s Club (where members are people with ‘ordinary’ and ‘dull’ hobbies)!
 It’s all really a matter of perspective.

 In fact, Oliver Burkeman puts it best in a column for The Guardian: when you take on JOMO, what you’re doing is “taking ownership of [your choices]”.
 The reality, after all, is that the world can go on without us, and that we will miss out on things no matter how hard we try.